 Linoleum is a low-maintenance, easy-care, and resilient flooring material that is also ecologically friendly.
 Manufactured from linseed oil, linoleum is easily renewable, all-natural, biodegradable, and has almost no negative impact on the environment.
 It can even be recycled at the end of its life cycle into fuel for power generators.

 At the same time, linoleum has many of the durable properties that make resilient flooring so popular in kitchens.
-This includes a resistance to stains and spills and an inherent durability which protects it from ripping, tearing, or scratching.
+This includes resistance to stains and spills and inherent durability which protects it from ripping, tearing, or scratching.
 In some cases, it may suffer from curling in moist or humid environments, but this has largely been taken care of with modern improvements in the manufacturing process.

 With ceramic flooring, you get the look, feel, and strength of natural stone in a tile that is also manufactured to be impervious to moisture penetration.
 Cleaning can be done by sweeping, vacuuming, or damp mopping the surface, with spot treatments being handled when necessary.
 You also don’t have to worry about sealing the tiles themselves, although applying a coat to grout lines can help to cut down on the growth of mold.

+Concrete is becoming a popular flooring option and, when accompanied with radiant heating, it can be a great choice as an alternative flooring.
 It is very easy to care for and maintain a concrete kitchen floor.
 That is because this material is powerful, durable, and strong enough to use as the foundation for an entire house.
 It is extremely difficult to chip, scratch, or dent concrete, and even if you somehow manage to do it, the repairs are generally simple, quick, and fairly inexpensive.

 The only maintenance issue that you might have with concrete in a kitchen is the fact that it is permeable.
 That means that dropped liquids can spill down, and then seep into the body of the material.
 Luckily concrete floors can be sealed, allowing you to create an invisible barrier over the surface, while also clogging those porous holes in the concrete down below.